What are the Most Common Types of Distracted Driving?

 Texting has undeniably become one of the most dangerous distractions while driving.
 It is a triple threat, as it involves manual, visual, and cognitive distractions all at once.
 When you text, you have to take your hands off the wheel, your eyes off the road, and your mind off driving.
 This combination significantly impairs your ability to react quickly and make split-second decisions, greatly increasing the risk of accidents.

-Let's break down the different elements that make texting such a hazardous distraction.
+Let's break down the different elements that make texting such a hazardous driver distraction.
 First, the manual aspect refers to physically typing and sending a text message.
 It requires you to take at least one hand off the wheel, which limits your control over the vehicle.
 Even a few seconds of steering with one hand can compromise your ability to handle unexpected situations on the road.

 The visual element involves looking at your phone screen instead of focusing on what's happening in traffic.
 When you take your eyes off the road, you lose crucial visual information, such as the movement of other vehicles, pedestrians, or potential hazards.
 A split second of distraction can lead to a serious accident.